Losing a Loved One: How to Settle Finances

 Much work can be done prior to a loved one’s passing.
 In addition to A Financial Guide Following the Loss of a Loved One, RBFCU offers trust services that can assist to build your wealth, preserve your wealth and transition your wealth.

 This information is intended to provide general information and should not be considered financial or legal advice.
-Please consult an attorney or a professional financial advisor for more information.
+Please consult an attorney or a professional financial professional for more information.

 RBFCU Investments Group LLC is a wholly-owned subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
 Trust services available through Members Trust Company, a federal thrift regulated by the Office of the Comptroller of the Currency.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
 FR-1992838.1-0118-0220